Pittsburgh Child Custody Lawyers

 Types of Child Custody in Pennsylvania

-There are two main types of custody: legal custody and physical custody.
+Under Pennsylvania law, there are two main types of custody: legal custody and physical custody.
 Legal custody refers to a parent’s authority to make important decisions that affect the child on matters such as education, medical care, and religion.
 Legal custody is usually shared by the parents.

 To discuss the custody arrangement that best fits your family’s needs, call Spivak Law Firm at (412) 344-4900 or toll free at (800) 545-9390.

 Parents often can agree on the best type of custody arrangement for their families.
 This spares them the stress and expense of a custody trial.

 In such cases, we help by formalizing the custody arrangement into a custody order that gives each party the right to enforce the agreement if future disputes arise.
 A parent who is found to be in contempt of a custody order may face harsh sanctions, including having to pay the other parent’s attorney fees or a transfer of custody to the other parent.